google/fscrypt/README.md

 cannot be prevented, e.g. `setuid()` and `ptrace()`.
 The only reliable way to limit what `root` can do is via a mandatory access control system, e.g. SELinux.

-The original design of Linux filesystem encryption actually did put the keys into per-user keyrings.
+The original design of Linux native filesystem encryption actually did put the keys into per-user keyrings.
 However, this caused a [massive number of problems](#some-processes-cant-access-unlocked-encrypted-files), as it's actually very common that encrypted files need to be accessed by processes running under different user IDs -- even if it may not be immediately apparent.